whatbrownies/CambridgeFAQ/README.md

 # **Common Questions**
 #### 1️⃣ What are the store hours?
 How often are shuffles on these days?
-**_2021 Extended Holiday Hours_**

-These hours are subject to change

-- Monday - Saturday from 9AM to 9PM EST
+- Store hours can be located here: https://www.microcenter.com/site/stores/cambridge.aspx
-  - If there is a shuffle, shuffle begins at 8AM EST
+- If there is a shuffle, shuffles begin 1 hour before open on that day
-  - Shuffles are completely random during the weekday.
-- Sunday 10AM to 7PM EST
-  - There has only ever been 1 weekend shuffle since June 2021, so go at your own risk

 #### 2️⃣ When does Micro Center get new GPU/CPU stock
 - Trucks typically arrive on Mondays and Thursdays.
 Trucks **NEVER** guarantee a GPU drop.
 Lets get that straight